PawelHaracz/labraboard/README.md

 - [X] Path for parameters in git folder
 - [X] Create handlers cmd
 - [X] Time Lease for the state
+- [X] Refactor and move to use interfaces in handlers
 - [ ] Implement Logging
 - [ ] Handle scheduled plan in TerraformPlanner
 - [ ] Run plan using http backend